pmean/build-website/text/99/table.md

 grades you received in college.

 Actually these data are from a paper: Sands et al (1999).
+F+ represents presence of a risk factor (in this case
+- previous
-F+ represents presence of a risk factor (in this case, previous miscarriage) and F- represents absence of that risk factor.
+miscarriage) and F- represents absence of that risk factor.
 D+ represents presence of a defect (ventricular septal defect or VSD) and D- represents absence of that defect.